chapcasv/HoaPhung_Prototype/README.md

 # HoaPhung_Prototype
-U need to fix Module Item and Inventory to complete this Prototype
+I will fix Module Item and Inventory soon